Putin Opponents March To Russian Embassy In Berlin, Condemn War

 Vladimir Kara-Murza (left), Yulia Navalnaya, widow of the late Russian opposition leader Aleksei Navalny (center), and Ilya Yashin march in Berlin on November 17.

-BERLIN -- An estimated 1,800 exiled Russians and other opponents of President Vladimir Putin and his unprovoked war against Ukraine marched in Berlin on November 17, many holding signs stating, “No War, No Putin.”
+BERLIN – Nearly 2,000 exiled Russians and other opponents of President Vladimir Putin and his war against Ukraine marched to the Russian Embassy in Berlin on November 17, with leading activist Yulia Navalnaya declaring that “Putin is a murderer” and others holding signs stating, “No War, No Putin.”

 The action comes as the opposition is struggling to maintain an influential voice after the unexplained jailhouse death of its most prominent leader, Aleksei Navalny, in February, and a decades-long clampdown that has escalated since the full-scale invasion of Ukraine and driven many of Putin’s critics out of Russia.

 At the event, Yashin told the crowd, "Putin is not Russia.
 Russia is us.
-And we are against the war," while march participants chanted, “Russia will be free,” and, “Freedom for political prisoners.”
+And we are against the war," while march participants chanted, “Russia will be free,” and “Freedom for political prisoners.”

 The opposition says it has three main demands: the "immediate withdrawal" of troops from Ukraine, the trial of Putin as a "war criminal," and the liberation of all political prisoners in Russia.